naaf-44/validator/README.md

 ## Features

-Provides validation for below input types
+Provides validation for the input types
     1. text
     2. password